 Since June 2016, the Ministry of Interior has changed subcontractors for the provision of interpreters to the OAR and all police offices that register asylum applications in the Spanish territory, for which NGOs do not provide services anymore.
 The contract was awarded to the Ofilingua translation private company.
-Since then, several shortcomings have been reported, mainly due to the fact that the agency does not have a specific focus on migration and asylum, for which it did not count on the needed expertise due to the sensible thematic of asylum and did not have the contacts of most of the needed interpreters by the OAR.
-Also, interpreters who were working before with NGOs have reported a reduction of pay and deterioration of working conditions, thereby potentially affecting the quality of their work.
+Since then, several shortcomings have been reported, mainly due to the fact that the agency does not have a specific focus on migration and asylum, for which it did not count on the needed expertise due to the sensitive field of asylum and did not have the contacts of most of the needed interpreters by the OAR.
+In addition, a lack of proper expertise in interpretation techniques has been detected in many cases.
+It is thus common for some interpreters to make personal comments going beyond their interpretation role in front of the interviewer and with the risk of including subjective considerations in the asylum interview.
+There are also interpreters who do not speak adequate Spanish, so in many circumstances the statements made by the asylum seeker are not properly reflected in the interview.
+In addition, interpreters who were working before with NGOs have reported a reduction of pay and deterioration of working conditions, thereby potentially affecting the quality of their work.

-Since the beginning of the EU Relocation scheme, asylum seekers from Greece and Italy's hotpots have been transferred to Spain.
+In cases of less common languages, asylum interviews are postponed and the concerned asylum seeker is not informed in advance but only on the day of the cancelled interview.
+In some cases, interpretation during asylum interviews has been carried out by phone, because the company did not consider arranging the deployment of the interpreter from his or her city to the place of the interview.
+Since the beginning of the EU relocation scheme running between 2015 and 2017, asylum seekers from Greece and Italy's hotpots have been transferred to Spain.
 The process has brought to Spain nationalities of asylum seekers who cannot count on a community in the country, such as Iraqis, Kurds and Eritreans.
 Due to the absence of a sizeable community, there have been many difficulties in finding interpreters who speak Tigrinya, Pashtu or Sorani.
 This fact has caused many shortcomings and obstacles not only to asylum authorities but also to NGOs providing services and accommodation to asylum seekers.
-These difficulties have not been resolved in 2017.
+These difficulties were resolved in 2017, but some provinces can still face delays in having interpreters of such languages available on time and when needed.